Mission-type tactics

-For the success of the mission-type tactics, the subordinate leaders must understand the orders' intent and be trained to act independently.
-The success of the doctrine rests upon the subordinates' understanding of the intent of the issuer of the orders issuer and their willingness to achieve the goal even if their actions violate other guidance or received orders.
+For the success of mission-type tactics, the subordinate leaders must understand the orders' intent and be trained to act independently.
+The success of the doctrine rests upon the subordinates' understanding of the intent of the issuer of the orders and their willingness to achieve the goal even if their actions violate other guidance or received orders.
+In armies which don't, as a whole, embody mission-style tactics, taking the risk of disobeying some orders or questioning limitations in the normal course of achieving a mission is sometimes associated with elite units, which sometimes foster a particular type of innovative culture which enables and rewards this behaviour.